nmwsharp/polyscope-docs/py/source/basics/program_options.md

     Polyscope can read and write to a preferences file to save state between invocations.
 For now, this is primarily used to restore the window position on the desktop.
 The preference file is a `json`-formatted plaintext file called `.polyscope.ini`.

     This option controls the use of the preferences file.
 If `False`, if will be neither written nor read.
-Default: `False`.
+Default: `True`.

-    !!! note

-        Dec 2024 this setting was changed to _disabled_ by default.
-It is a cause of rare-but-tricky bugs on some platforms, such as saving a window location from one monitor, then attempting to re-load the setting on a smaller monitor causing the window to be placed offscreen.
+    If disabled, imgui's `imgui.ini` preferences file will also be disabled.

 ??? func "`#!python set_always_redraw(b)`"